RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 The state that is given WordleBot is the concatenation of the known information (alphabet state) and guess number (guess state).
 #### 1. Alphabet State (size 286 = 26 × 11)
 - Each of the 26 letters in the English alphabet is represented with 11 features:
+  - 1 for the minimum number of known occurrences of the letter
   - 5 for positions where the letter is known to occur
   - 5 for positions where the letter is known to not occur
-  - 1 for the minimum number of known occurrences of the letter
 - Initialized as all zeros (no known information)

-#### 2. Guess State (size 6)
-- A one-hot vector representing the current guess number (1-6), which tells WordleBot how far along in the game it is.
+Note that many people would encode 15 features per letter (5 positions x 3 colors: green, yellow, grey).
+However, this state representation has significant crossover information that I would rather have compressed.
+A couple examples are:
+- Grey implies "letter nowhere," regardless of the location it's observed
+- Both yellow and grey at a location imply "letter not here"
+- Green implies both "letter here" and "all other letters not here" This 11-feature representation compresses the state size while keeping all the same information.

-Below is a Wordle game and its alphabet state after each of the three guesses in the game:
+Below is a Wordle game and its alphabet state after each of the three guesses in the game.
+As a visual aid, squares indicating number of occurrences are white, known occurrence locations are green, and known non-occurrence locations are grey.
+Note that these colors are a visual aid, not necessarily the visual feedback from the game (a known occurrence position usually results from a green letter, but not always!):

 <p align="center">
   <img src="images/game_peril.png" alt="Wordle game" width="300"/>